jettronics/Homesystem/README.md

 This sensor device detects water and sends an appropiate signal to Homesystem centrals unit.
 The Homesystem acts as a gateway and sends push messages on registered Smart phones in case of water detected.
 The sensor draws very less standby current so that the battery can be used a very long time.

+## Improvements
+* HF Transmission for Remote Controller just Parity Bit checked.
+For more robust transmission a CRC check or similiar check can be used.
+* Loud speaker announcement about the Webradio channel by changing the Webradio channel over Speech commands